- Chart

 Overview

-The Hoya Capital Housing ETF (HOMZ) is an actively managed exchange-traded fund that seeks to invest in a diversified portfolio of companies primarily involved in the U.S. housing sector.
-This includes homebuilders, real estate investment trusts (REITs) focused on residential properties, home improvement retailers, and related service providers.
-The ETF's strategy aims to capitalize on various aspects of the housing market cycle.
+The Hoya Capital Housing ETF (HOMZ) is an actively managed exchange-traded fund that invests in a diversified portfolio of companies primarily involved in the U.S. housing market.
+Its focus spans various segments of the housing ecosystem, including homebuilders, real estate operators, building product manufacturers, and real estate technology companies.

 Reputation and Reliability